Wonder Waste

 La ola

-Site-specific installation
+Site-specific installation with discarded materials

 The sole purpose was to give it a last ephemeral and contemplative moment.